 Dwight Utz joined the East Carolina Bank in July 2009 as its President and Chief Executive Officer.
-Dwight has worked in the banking industry since 1972 at the former CCNB Bank, Camp Hill, Pennsylvania.
-During his tenure at CCNB Bank, Dwight held positions in Retail Banking, Human Resources and PNC Integration Manager and advanced to the position of Senior Vice President/Regional Market Executive until PNC Financial Services Corp. acquired CCNB Bank.
+Dwight has worked in the banking industry since 1972 at former CCNB Bank, Camp Hill, Pennsylvania.
+During his tenure at CCNB Bank, Dwight held positions in Retail banking, Human Resources and PNC Intrgration Manager and advanced to the position of Senior Vice President/Regional Market Executive until PNC Financial Services Corp. acquired CCNB Bank.

-of Branch Network Re-Engineering, which involved developing and executing
+served as the Director of Branch Network Re-Engineering, developing and

 He worked at PNC Bank Corporation until 2000.

-Dwight was a consultant with Comtempo Design, Inc. serving as its Retail Financial Services Consultant from 2000-2001.
+Dwight provided his services to the financial services consulting firm Comtempo Design, Inc. serving as its Retail Financial Services Consultant from 2000-2001.